Downham, London

-Downham is a district of South East London, England, within the London Borough of Lewisham.
+Downham is a district of South East London, England, primarily within the London Borough of Lewisham.
 Downham is located south of Lewisham and borders north London Borough of Bromley.

 Downham was named in honour of Lord Downham, who was chairman of the London County Council between 1919 and 1920.

 The Prime Meridian passes just to the west of Downham.

 British Film-maker Luna Carmoon was raised in the area and made her first two shorts and her debut feature Hoard in the area.
 She refers to them as her Downham Trilogy'.

 History

 Origins of the Downham Estate

 Before 1920, the area had no houses, apart from a shooting range close to Rangefield Road and areas of farmland in the period around 1890.
 Some belonged to Holloway Farm and others to Shroffolds Farm.
 Following the First World War, local boroughs like Deptford and Bermondsey as well as the London County Council [LCC] felt it was essential to reduce overcrowding by erecting more residential property and exceed that which was provided by private landlords.
 The final spur for the LCC to commence works in the area was the new law of 1923 that provided government funding to enable residential developments to be built by local governments.
 As a result, the Downham Estate was developed towards the end of the 1920s by the LCC.